okami101/vuetify-admin/packages/docs/guide/crud/list.md

 By default VA provides a bulk delete action, but you can add any multiple bulk actions as needed by using `bulk.actions` slots and [`VaBulkActionButton`](../components/buttons.md#bulk-action) that will use `updateMany` under the hood.
 This last component needs a required `action` prop that will be the object to send to your API.
 This object will contain all properties you want to bulk update.

-The next example will show you a bulk publish and unpublish bulk actions :
+The next example will show you a bulk publish / unpublish bulk actions :

 ```vue {4-23}
 <template>